teidesu/nixfiles/readme.md

 # nixos

-ok hi this is my nixos config. i use it only for my home server (for now).

-the config is pretty much a mess and the code sucks.
+ok hi this is my nixos config. it is pretty much a mess and the code sucks but welp

 ## impure dependencies
 note to self on what needs to be installed on the host manually: